-‘There once was a man who prayed every single night to his god.
-Every single night without fail he would say “please lord, help me to win the lottery”.
-Finally, exasperated, his God replied, “how am I to help you win if you have never once entered”.’
+‘There once was a man who prayed every night to his god.
+He would say “please lord, help me to win the lottery”.
+Finally, exasperated, his God replied, “how am I to help you win if you never enter”.’

 This is one of the only moral teaching stories that has stuck with me.
-If you never enter the race you’ll never win.
-Even if you do enter the race, it may take a thousand tries but winning is possible.
+If you never enter the race, winning isn’t an option.

-Sometimes I have to fuel myself with motivation to run my life rather than letting it run me.
-I imagine if JK Rowling had wanted to write that book but didn’t believe in herself enough to.
-Imagine if even after writing it she wasn’t confident enough in her work to push forwards after the initial publishers turned her away.
-JK Rowling now has more money than the Queen.
+Sometimes I have to fuel myself with motivation to run my life instead of letting it run me.
+I imagine if JK Rowling had wanted to write that book but didn’t quite believe in herself enough to.
+Imagine if even after completion, she wasn’t confident enough in herself and her work to push forwards after initial rejections.
+She now has more money than the Queen (seriously, I Googled it).
 She’s positively affected the lives of millions of children and their families.
-There are even Harry Potter worlds inspired by her stories and imagination.
-I know that this is an extreme example.
-This level of success won’t happen to everyone that simply tries, but it certainly won’t happen to anyone that doesn’t.
-Trying is not lame, and its okay to try and to fail, because its better than never trying at all.
+There are even Harry Potter worlds which wouldn’t exist without her imagination.
+I know that this is an extreme example and that her level of success won’t happen to everyone that simply tries, but it certainly won’t happen to anyone that doesn’t.
+Trying is a good thing and it’s okay to try and to fail, because it’s better than not trying at all.

 I’m proud of my work ethic.
-Although I have a long way to go to achieve all my goals, I’m working through them.
-I’ve been on some amazing holidays, had some lovely experiences and own a few things that I really lusted over.
+Although I have a long way to go to achieve all of my goals, I’m working on it.
 In my eyes that makes me lucky.
 Whether I win or lose, I’m happy to be the girl that tried.